Prajakta456/Buffer-Project/README.md

 # Buffer-Project
-The code is divided into 5 classes:Main,Tourpackage,Customer,Admin,Registered Users.
+The code is has 6 classes:Main,Tourpackage,Customer,Admin,Registered Users,CustomerComparator.
 The Admin is given functionalities like
 1.Add a tour package,
 2.Delete a tour package,